wdahman/clarity/apps/website/components/modal/README.md

 <div class="top-margin-wrapper">
   <cds-alert-group status="info">
-    <cds-alert>The default size is medium so there is no style class for the medium size modal.</cds-alert>
+    <cds-alert>The default size is medium so there is no style class for a medium size modal.</cds-alert>
   </cds-alert-group>
 </div>

+In the following example, we are using a small size modal dialog.

 <DocModalWrapper size="sm"></DocModalWrapper>